 How is it paid?
 100% of any STI award is paid in cash after the assessment of annual performance.
-How much can the A maximum STI opportunity of 20% of fixed remuneration.
-Target STI is awarded for achieving the challenging objectives set prior to the beginning of each year. executive earn?
+How much can the A maximum STI opportunity ( of 20% of fixed remun eration. executive earn?
+Target STI is awarded for achieved for achieved for achieved achie eving the challenging o bjectives set prior to th he beginning of each year.
 How is performance measured?
-The STI performance measures were chosen as they reflect the core drivers of short-term performance and also provide a framework for delivering sustainable value to the Group, its shareholders and customers.
-We measure four key perfo and business unit measure A summary of the measure es of performance.
-Fo or each KPI, a target a and stretch objective is set FINA NCIAL NON- FINANCIAL Business Unit PBT Growth 1 Business unit KPIs Business unit leader 50% 25% 25% I. Net revenue and gross margin Business unit profit before Board assess the short-te The non-financial measure • Safety • Implementation of ke ey growth and diversif ication initiatives Merger and acquisition opportunities When is it paid?
-The STI award is determine performance over the year approves the final STI awa cash three months after th against the STI perfo ormance measures b essment of performa y the Board.
-The Board What happens if the executive leaves?
-If an executive resigns or i awarded for that year. s terminated for caus e before the end of t he financial year, no STI is If an executive ceases emp ill health, death, or other ci to a pro-rata cash paymen employment for that year (rcumstances approve t based on assessme ed by the Board, the e ent of performance u executive will be entitled What happens if there is a change of control?
-In the event of a change of assessment of performan
+The STI performance measure performance and also provide shareholders and customers. , We measure four key perform and business unit measures of summary of the measures and performance.
+For each n KPI, a target and stret FINANCIAL NON-FINANCIAL Business Unit PBT Growth Business unit KPI Business unit leader 50% 25% 25% I Net revenue and gross margin When is it paid?
+The STI award is determined over the year against the STI p award based on this assessme end of the performance perio performance measures nt of performance and by the Board.
+The Boar rd approves the final STI What happens if the executive leaves?
+If an executive resigns or is terminated for cause before the end of the financial year, no STI is awarded for that year.
+If an executive ceases employment during the performance period by reason of redundancy, ill health, death, or other circumstances approved by the Board, the executive will be entitled to a pro- rata cash payment based on assessment of performance up to the date of ceasing employment for that year (subject to Board discretion).
+What happens if there is a change of control?
+In the event of a change of control, a pro-rata cash payment will be made based on assessment of performance up to the date of the change of control.